deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 So why did we make a Desktop version that works in a Browser?
 We had three reasons:
 1. Lots of people rightfully criticized depending on Google's Chromium and resource-hungry Electron[^electron].
 2. To give access to development tools and add-ons on all browsers.
-3. To bring back automated integration testing for Delta Chat desktop.
+3. To bring back automated integration testing for Delta Chat Desktop.

 ### Possible future use cases {#future-usecases}

 There are many more ways this web version could be used besides the ones already mentioned:

--  "delta chat web" - run core on a mobile device and connect to it from a computer over a local network for a WhatsApp web-like experience.
+-  "Delta Chat Web" - run core on a mobile device and connect to it from a computer over a local network for a WhatsApp web-like experience.
-- Delta chat as a service (for example, a company could host instances for all their employees).
+- Delta Chat as a service (for example, a company could host instances for all their employees).
-- It could be a way to port Delta Chat to special operating systems[^2] that have a browser and rust support, but have no support for electron or tauri[^3].
+- It could be a way to port Delta Chat to special operating systems[^2] that have a browser and rust support, but have no support for Electron or Tauri[^3].
-- Run delta chat web on your Raspberry Pi / home server connect from your devices
+- Run Delta chat Web on your Raspberry Pi / home server connect from your devices
 	- treefit already made a [plugin for running it on home assistant](https://codeberg.org/treefit/deltachat-homeassistant-addon)

 <figure>